Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 Software used:
 * R libraries: tidyverse, stringr, patchwork

+### 6.1.
 Analyzed the recovery of the LFS and photosynthetic partner MAGs as a function of sequencing depth
 * Used `code/recovery_myco_photo_MAGs.R`
 * Used the functional assignments from `results/tables/MAG_confirmed_roles_bwa.tsv`
-* Only included MAGs extracted by binning (including those discarded during dereplication).
-* Didn't count a MAG as present if it was only detected via BWA alignments.
-Rationale: a genome can be present in a metagenome but isn't recovered as MAG due to e.g. low coverage.
-In this context, count this genome as present does not agree with the goal of this analysis (i.e. what sequencing depth is efficient to produce an LFS/photosynthetic partner MAG?)
+* Used all metagenomes
 * Saved the figure `results/figures/myco_photobiont_vs_depth.png`.
 This figure is referenced in the text as **Fig. SXXX**

 ## 7. Functional analysis
 Software used: